 Kay-Kay and I are spending much of February in the Outer Banks of North Carolina.
-On the beach.
+Water watching on the beach.
 In February.
 Crazy, yes?
 Two reasons: 1) we actually love the seacoast in winter, and 2) we closed on a house here two weeks ago.
 Bought while we were in California.
 And with the exception of a couple of FaceTime tours, sight unseen.
 Crazy, definitely?

 So we’re doing a Large Amount of Stuff getting her ready for rental season.
 (Here’s a snippet.
 I just threw out a Sony sound system with not one but two cassette tape slots!)
 All this will, we are hopeful, allow us to pay for said beach house.
 So since I was out most of the day buying a six-pack of new flat screens, here’s an apropos post from 2018 on the zen qualities of water.
 New post from the winter beach next week!